You may have come to this article looking for guidance on the exact way to reduce carbs, fats, and protein when your diet stalls.

 Here’s the formula you use to adjust your diet:

-Daily calorie adjustment = (Target rate of weight loss – actual rate weight loss) x 500
+Daily calorie adjustment = (Actual rate weight loss – target rate of weight loss) x 500

-- So, if 1 lb was your target rate but your actual rate is 0.5 lbs, you need to subtract 250 kcal daily.
+- So, if your actual rate is 0.5 lbs, you need to subtract 250 kcal daily.

 - If 1lb was your target but your actual rate of weight loss is 1.4 lbs, you need to add 200 kcal daily.